-- critical on-site security at courts across metropolitan and regional Victoria and the District Court in Western Australia; and - corporate guarding services ensure the safety and protection of people, premises, and assets, including critical infrastructure and data centres.
+► Corporate guarding services to ensure the safety and protection of people, premises, and assets, including critical infrastructure and data centres.

 1 The Modern Slavery Act 2018 (Cth) defines modern slavery as including eight types of serious exploitation: trafficking in persons; slavery; servitude; forced marriage; forced labour; debt bondage; deceptive recruiting for labour or services; and the worst forms of child labour.
 The worst forms of child labour refer to situations where children are subjected to slavery or similar practices, used in illegal activity, or engaged in work that is harmful to their health, safety, physical or mental development.